-telemedicine Insurance provides healthcare professionals a way to assess, diagnose and treat patients at a distance by using telecommunications technology.
+Telemedicine Insurance provides healthcare professionals with a way to assess, diagnose, and treat patients at a distance by using telecommunications technology.
 The way this is done has undergone quite an evolution in the last decade and is rapidly becoming an integral part of the healthcare infrastructure in the US.

 For those who can’t take off work to see a doctor, this a popular option. telemedicine coverage Plus, many group health insurance policies offer their own “doc on-demand” options instead of going to the doctor’s office.

 You may hear the term telemedicine and telehealth used interchangeably, but there is a distinction between the two.

 Telehealth is a term that includes a broad range of technologies and services to provide patient care and enhance the healthcare delivery system as a whole.
 Telehealth is different from telemedicine as it refers to a broader scope of remote healthcare services than telemedicine.

 While telemedicine is referring specifically to remote clinical services, telehealth can apply to remote non-clinical services, such as provider training, administrative meetings, and continuing medical education, as well as clinical services.